 New SDKs generally ship with updated firmware.
 The updates include any bug fixes that might have been found since the last release, as well as new features.
-For Gen 1 BitFlow boards (Karbon, Neon), new firmware is automatically downloaded to the board when the system powers up.
-For the Gen 2 boards (Aon, Axion, Claxon and Cyton), the firmware must be manually downloaded.
-See "Firmware Updates" on page 8 for further information.
+For Gen 1 BitFlow boards (Karbon, Neon), new firmware is automatically written to the board when the system powers up.
+For the Gen 2 boards (Aon, Axion, Claxon and Cyton), the firmware must be manually written to the board.
+See "Firmware Updates" on page 14 for further information.